A New History of Investment in Financial Education across the United States

 This resource offers a comparison of the Survey of Household Economics and Decisionmaking questions and response categories for each year from 2013 to 2020.
 The SHED is a valuable public dataset and the crosswalk tool can help users ensure their analysis of the data is accurate.

-COMING SOON!
-Financial Education Mapping Tool - This tool offers maps that represent changes in financial education investments and financial health outcomes from 2001 to 2019.
+The Financial Education Mapping Tool offers maps that represent changes in financial education investments and financial health outcomes from 2001 to 2019.
 Designed as a Shiny app, the interactive Mapping Tool enables users to manipulate variables such as types of financial education investment and types of financial health indicator, as well as compare data across states and years.

 COMING SOON!
 Database & R Package - This is the database of historical investment in financial education and financial health outcomes for residents across the United States.
 This complete database is open access and is offered in .CSV format and as an R package titled KnologyFinEdSpending.